 Nordic Film Festival 2022

-Four films - one each from Denmark, Finland, Norway and Sweden - will be the focus of the festival, returning this year from now (Aug 11) till Aug 21.
+Four films - one each from Denmark, Finland, Norway and Sweden - are the focus of the festival, which runs till Aug 21.

 Where: The Projector, 05-00 Golden Mile Tower, 6001 Beach Road

 When: Till Aug 21

 In a sun-drenched and arid valley outside Los Angeles, siblings O.J.
 (British actor Daniel Kaluuya) and Em (American actress Keke Palmer) struggle to keep their horse ranch going.

 When they discover something mysterious in the skies above, their neighbour Ricky (Steven Yeun), who runs a successful Old West theme park, tries to profit from the other-worldly phenomenon.

 It is always exciting when Jordan Peele releases a new movie - you never know which one of his anxieties he will put on the big screen or which classic movies the film buff will reference and remix.